Reputation in the Shadow of Exit: Introduction

-The main result of this paper identifies two jointly necessary and sufficient conditions that together are enough for reputation effects to select the long-run player's Stackelberg payoff as the unique Markov equilibrium payoff:
+The main result of this paper identifies two jointly sufficient (and necessary, in \emph{monotone} games) conditions that together are enough for reputation effects to select the long-run player's Stackelberg payoff in all Markov equilibrium:

-\begin{enumerate} \item \emph{Incentive compatibility}: the ``effective'' discount factor is high enough that playing the Stackelberg action can be enforced in some equilibrium of the repeated game. \item \emph{Credible beliefs (a Markov refinement)}: whenever short-run players hold identical beliefs about the long-run player's rationality, they act the same way. \end{enumerate}
+\begin{enumerate} \item \emph{Incentive compatibility}: the ``effective'' discount factor is high enough that playing the Stackelberg action can be enforced in some equilibrium of the repeated game. \item \emph{Markov beliefs}: whenever short-run players hold identical beliefs about the long-run player's rationality, they act the same way. \end{enumerate}

-The incentive compatibility condition is captured by a single enforceability constraint, which is taken as hypothesis for the statement of Theorem \ref{t: commitment theorem} (see also Proposition \ref{p: folk theorem}).
-The credible belief condition is captured by a Markov refinement that short-run player actions are measurable with respect to their belief about the long-run players' type.
+The incentive compatibility constraint requires that, at any feasible short-run player best response, the action $c^*$ is enforceable, and is taken as hypothesis throughout the analysis of the paper.
+The Markov beliefs condition is captured by a Markovian refinement that short-run player actions are measurable with respect to their belief about the long-run players' type.
 This ensures that short-run players act on their beliefs about the long-run player's rationality, and rules out equilibria where the long-run player exits with high probability in the first period due to a lack of variation in continuation play in the future.
-Indeed, I prove in the absence of this condition an \emph{anti-commitment payoff theorem} (Proposition \ref{p: exit hurts reputation}) by constructing revelation equilibria exactly of this form which guarantee the long-run player an arbitrarily low payoff absent the Markov refinement, even when payoffs satisfy my incentive compatibility condition.
+Indeed, I prove in the absence of this condition an \emph{anti-commitment payoff theorem} (Proposition \ref{p: exit hurts reputation}) by constructing equilibria which guarantee the long-run player an arbitrarily low payoff absent the Markov refinement, even when payoffs satisfy my incentive compatibility condition.